a 501(c)3 Non Profit Parrot Rescue

 Raven’s Haven Exotic Bird Rescue, Inc. was established

-in March of 2000 when we became aware of the large number of parrots
+in March of 2001 when we became aware of the large number of parrots and

-that popularity has come the many problems that are normally encountered
+States.
+Along with that popularity has come the many problems that are

-pets are not domesticated through years of selective breeding
+now kept as pets are not domesticated through years of selective breeding

 but instead, are only one or two generations removed from their wild ancestors.
-In

 1960's up until the early 1990's when it became illegal to do so.
 Many